replicatesyndicate/ceng501-project/submission/README.md

 ```

 ## 3.3.
 Results
-We have used the hyperparameters given in the paper Table 3 and Table 4,[[1]].
+We have used the hyperparameters given as Table 3 and Table 4 in the paper[[1]].

 <!-- Action results table here -->